RalfJung/git-mirror/README.rst

 Now you can call the automatic setup script as follows::

-  ./github-add-hooks.py -o UserName -e email@example.com -l ~/repositories/repo-name.git/ -n github-repo-name
+  ./github-add-hooks.py -o UserName -e email@example.com \
+    -l ~/repositories/repo-name.git/ -n github-repo-name

 Notice that the username is case-sensitive!
 This will do all the setup on the GitHub side, and it will add an appropriate configuration block to your local ``git-mirror.conf``.
-You will still have to manually add the local git hook to gitolite.
+You still have to manually add the local git hook to gitolite.
+Once you are done, any push happening to either gitolite or GitHub will be visible on the other side immediately.
+This applies even to pull requests that you merge in the GitHub web interface.

 Source, License
 ---------------